EduardoZepeda/coffee-bytes-hugo/content/posts/git-submodules-y-flujo-de-trabajo/index.en.md

 git submodule update --recursive --remote
 ```

-With the above I conclude the article, if you found it useful you can share it in your favorite social networks.
+With the above I conclude the article, if you found it useful you can share it on your favorite social networks.